harmony-one/h/progress/gheis-mohammadi.md

+2024-12-28 Sat:

+Last week, I continued working on stream sync, focusing on the block hash stage.
+This enhancement introduces a new stage where block hashes are downloaded from all connected nodes before retrieving block bodies.
+By calculating the correct hash first, this ensures data integrity and reliability in the block download process.

+The progress on this feature is about 60%, and I aim to complete and test it within the next two weeks.
+Once finalized, it will improve the efficiency and accuracy of stream sync operations.

+---

 2024-12-21 Sat:

 Last week, I returned to working on stream sync and investigated an issue affecting one of the devnet nodes.
 The investigation revealed that the Mdbx database required an upgrade, as newer versions resolved a memory limit issue impacting the Erigon database.
 I am now focusing on upgrading stream sync and have discussed the deployment plan with the team for devnet implementation.